 We tested the Canon PIXMA TS8320 and there are no other variants.
 However, it comes in three colors: black, white, and red.
 It's commonly referred to as the TS8300 Series, and in Europe, it's known as the PIXMA TS8350.

 The Canon PIXMA TS8320 is the successor of the PIXMA TS8220.
 They have near-identical features and they also perform very similarly.
-The TS8220 is able to yield more pages using the same ink cartridges, making it the more cost-effective option.
+The TS8220 can yield more pages using the same ink cartridges, making it the more cost-effective option.
 The TS8220 has better color accuracy, but the TS8320 prints faster.